nimh-sfim/rtcog/rtfmri/README.md

     save: false
 ```

-The string "custom" will be matched to your CustomStep class via automatic registration.
+The string "custom" will automatically map to your CustomStep class.

-### 3. (Optional) Add your step to `StepTypes` enum
+### 3. (Optional) Registering with StepTypes

 If you want to check whether a step is active in `Pipeline` without relying on string literals, add it to the `StepType` enum: